curityio/oauth-agent-node-express/README.md

-# The Backend-For-Frontend API
+# The Backend for Frontend API

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

+An API that acts as an `OAuth Agent` when implementing the [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern) for SPAs.

+- The API implements OAuth work and calling the Authorization Server on behalf of the SPA
+- This includes sending of OAuth requests, supplying secrets, then receiving tokens and storing them securely
+- Only `SameSite=strict` cookies are issued to the SPA, so that recommended browser security is used

+## Implementation

-A node implementation of the BFF API using the Express framework.
-The API can be deployed to a host of your choice.
+Node and the Express framework are used to build the API, enabling you to deploy it to a host of your choice.\

-This BFF is a stateless one.
-It takes the token response from an Authorization Server, encrypts tokens and sets them in http-only cookies.
-Those cookies can then be used to get user info or call business APIs.
+The API takes the token response from an Authorization Server, encrypts tokens and sets them in http-only cookies.\
+The API is therefore stateless and easy to manage, and does not require a database.\
+The SPA can then use secure cookies to call business APIs, or to get userinfo from the Backend for Frontend API.

-## Endpoints of the BFF API
+## API Endpoints

-The BFF API exposes the following endpoints:
+The API exposes the following endpoints to the SPA:

 1. POST `/login/start`
 2. POST `/login/end`